-Whatever the exit, the future generation of revenue and profit will require the firm to establish that its products or services which drive revenue generation have a level of competitive advantage which itself has a significant degree of sustainability.
-This implies some reasonable level of barriers to entry.
+Whatever the exit, the future generation of revenue and profit will require the firm to establish that its products or services which drive revenue generation and have a level of competitive advantage which itself has a significant degree of sustainability.
+This implies a reasonably high level of barriers to entry.

-There are two fundamental questions which the Angel needs to consider:
+There are two fundamental questions which the entrepreneur needs to answer:

-Why would customers buy this firm's products or services?
+Why would customers buy our products or services?

-What is to stop a competitor from taking the business away from them?
+What is to stop a competitor from taking the business away from us?

-The first question should be supported in the proposal by the product value proposition, a market analysis, a competitor analysis and a compelling need to buy.
+The first question should be supported in the proposal by the product value proposition, a market analysis, a competitor analysis and the compelling need to buy.
 'Why you?' is also an issue of credibility.
 The firm or the strategic buyer needs to be able to convince the target customer that they can trust it to deliver and support the product.
-In the case of the investee firm, establishing the product or service in the market, this may be achieved through the experience of the team, from existing customer testimonials or through customer trials.
+In the case of the investee firm, establishing the product or service in the market may be achieved through the experience of the team, from existing customer testimonials or through customer trials.

-The second question is simply about protecting the business from erosion from an existing or new competitor.
-What is to stop a much better funded, larger, more aggressive competitor from duplicating what the firm has done and offering greater incentives for their prospects to buy from the competitor?
+The second question is simply about protecting the business from erosion from existing or new competitors.
+What is to stop a much better funded, larger, more aggressive competitor from duplicating what the firm has done and offering greater incentives for their prospects to buy from them?
 This gets down to: how is the firm or the strategic buyer going to protect its business?

 Protecting the business is achieved by erecting barriers to entry.
-That is, what can the firm or the strategic buyer put in place to protect its competitive advantage, distribution channel, ongoing customer revenue and source of supply.
+What can the firm or the strategic buyer put in place to protect its competitive advantage, distribution channel, ongoing customer revenue and source of supply.